isomerpages/moe-asrjc/_open-house-2025/Co Curricular Activities/Performing Arts.md

 it's music, dance, or drama, there’s a place for everyone to shine.
 Experience the thrill of performance, from the elegant orchestration of the Symphonic Band to the dynamic steps of the Dance Society.
 Ready to see our artists in action?
-Click on the video links below each CCA to watch our talents unfold.</p>
+Click on the video below each CCA to watch our talents unfold.</p>
 <p><strong>Explore, engage, and excel—start your artistic journey with us today!</strong>
 </p>